Marcus Maye: Legal issues

 On October 4, 2021, it was announced that Maye was facing charges in a DUI arrest and car crash that occurred back in February 2021.

 On September 1, 2022, Maye was arrested for aggravated assault with a firearm and was booked into Jefferson Parish Correctional Center in Louisiana.
 He was released from jail after posting a $30,000 bond.
 The incident occurred due to a road rage incident.
 Cops say Maye was driving a black SUV when he was accused of pointing a gun at a car full of "several juvenile females".
-Local bystanders were able to subdue Maye until officers responded.
+It was later discovered that the accusers were lying when requestioned by authorities and no charges were ever pressed against Maye.